Zuckerberg "open" to testifying, "not sure we shouldn't be regulated"

 Breaking News Emails

-"The short answer is I'm happy to if it's the right thing to do," Zuckerberg told CNN in a television interview.
+"The short answer is I'm happy to if it's the right thing to do," Zuckerberg told CNN in an interview.
 "What we try to do is send the person at Facebook who will have the most knowledge.
 If that's me, then I am happy to go."

 Breaking News Emails

-On the sixth day after data analytics firm Cambridge Analytica was suspended by Facebook, Zuckerberg broke his silence in a post on the social network Wednesday afternoon.
-He followed that up with a media blitz, speaking to CNN, Recode, Wired and the New York Times.
+On the sixth day after the data analytics firm Cambridge Analytica was suspended by Facebook, Zuckerberg broke his silence in a post on the social network Wednesday afternoon.
+He followed that up with a media blitz, speaking to CNN, Recode, Wired and The New York Times.

 Facebook breached user trust with its loose handling of data in the past and was now dealing with the consequences, Zuckerberg conceded in interviews.
 The company was now ready to regain that trust by limiting what data developers can access and by building a tool to let people know if someone may be collecting data on them, he said.